Relational dynamics in axion-de Sitter universes

-The evolution of the proposal is very similar to the findings in Sec. \ref{fig:CV 3D} for the CV proposal, for which $K_{\epsilon}=0$.
-The difference is in the rate of growth that increases.
-This happens given that the CMC slices tilt towards the past as $K_->0$ is increased; so that they increase in size as the worldline observer moves towards the future in asymptotically dS space.
-This allows for the increased rate of growth of codimension-1 volumes evaluated on the CMC slices.
-In contrast, we would recover a decrease in the rate of growth with respect to the CV case when using $K_+$, which is negative as seen in (\ref{eq:Kepsilon}).
+The evolution of the class of observables in (\ref{eq:CAny proposal}) is very similar to the findings in Sec. \ref{fig:CV 3D} for the maximal volume, for which $K_{\epsilon}=0$.
+The main difference is in the rate of growth that increases given that the CMC slices tilt towards the past as $K_->0$ is increased, which means that they increase in size as the worldline observer moves towards the future in asymptotically dS space.
+This allows for an enhanced rate of growth of codimension-one volumes evaluated on the CMC slices.
+In contrast, we would recover a decrease in the rate of growth with respect to the maximal volume when using $K_+$, which is negative as seen in (\ref{eq:Kepsilon}).